 A strong enthusiast of contemporary music, Ms. Choi is recognized for her championship of music by American composers.
-In 2014, American composer Ching-chu Hu wrote and dedicated the Pulse to Ms. Choi which was world premiered in 2015.
+In 2015, American composer Ching-chu Hu wrote and dedicated the Pulse to Ms. Choi which was world premiered in the same year.
 Other notable performances of American works have included David Diamond’s Piano Concerto with conductor Gerard Schwarz and Philip Lasser’s piano sonata "The White Owls" at Schola Cantorum in Paris, which resulted in Ms. Choi's performance of the sonata as the centerpiece of a modern dance work presented at Lincoln Center and at the French Institute in New York City.
-She has also worked with composers Gabriela Lena Frank, Derek Bermel, William Bolcom, and Joel Hoffman.
+She has also worked with American composers Gabriela Lena Frank, Derek Bermel, William Bolcom, and Joel Hoffman.

 Committed to arts advocacy, Ms. Choi has created numerous community music programs such as the University of Indianapolis Community Music Service Fellowship, which provides the school's music students and faculty to uniquely contribute their talents by performing free public concerts at local health care facilities.
 In 2016, she also served as the Indiana Arts Commission's Strategic Planning Committee Member.

-Born in South Korea, Ms. Choi spent her childhood both in Korea and in the U.S. Ms. Choi has been awarded prizes in several competitions including first prize in the Nena Wideman International Piano Competition, the Music Academy of the West Concerto Competition, and the Juilliard Concerto Competition.
+The South Korean-born, Indiana-bred pianist has been awarded prizes in several competitions including first prize in the Nena Wideman International Piano Competition, the Music Academy of the West Concerto Competition, and the Juilliard Concerto Competition.
 Ms. Choi was also a top prize winner in the ARTS competition sponsored by the National Foundation for Advancement in the Arts.
 Ms. Choi earned her bachelor´s and master´s degrees from The Juilliard School, where she studied with Jerome Lowenthal.
 She pursued additional studies with Jean-Claude Pennetier at Ecole Normale de Musique in Paris and with Bernd Goetzke at Hochschule fur Musik und Theater in Hannover, Germany.
 She completed her doctoral studies at Stony Brook University with Gilbert Kalish and Christina Dahl.
 Ms. Choi has previously taught piano at the University of Indianapolis.
-Starting in the fall of 2017, Ms. Choi has been appointed as an Assistant Professor of Piano at Missouri State University.
+She is currently an Assistant Professor of Piano at Missouri State University.